Welcome week: Wednesday 23 September to Friday 25 September 2020

 Welcome to the School

-All MSc students will attend this session.
+All MSc students should attend this virtual session.
 This welcome talk by the Dean of the School of Management and other key staff will look at expectations and cover key messages for the year ahead.
 We will provide details on how to join the event.

 Practice Track or Dissertation?